 Corporate Governance

-SMFL was established through a merger between Sumisho Lease and SMBC Leasing and has grown in part through the acquisition of an aircraft leasing business and the merger with SMFL Capital.
+SMFL was established through the merger between Sumisho Lease and SMBC Leasing, and has grown in part through the acquisition of an aircraft leasing business and the merger with SMFL Capital (formerly GE Capital Japan).

-Our business domain is expanding rapidly.
-While responding appropriately to continuing changes in the business environment going forward, we aim for sustainable development for society and sustainable growth for SMFL.
+Since our business domain is expanding, it is necessary to respond appropriately to the continuing changes in the business environment, aim for sustainable development for society and sustainable growth for SMFL.
 As a representation of this commitment, we have formulated the "SMFL Way."

-The "SMFL Way" is our fundamental approach to corporate management that reflects our management philosophy, and we believe that strengthening and enhancing corporate governance is an important management challenge in the context of following this approach.
+The "SMFL Way" is our fundamental policy as our management philosophy, and we believe that strengthening and enhancing corporate governance is an important management challenge in the context of following this policy.

 Business management organizational structure